-For the Bachelor of Dental Surgery (BDS) and Bachelor of Medicine and Bachelor of Surgery (MB BS) an APM of 70% or above may be recognised by the award of BDS with Honours or the award of MB BS with Honours.
+For the Bachelor of Dental Surgery (BDS), Bachelor of Medicine and Bachelor of Surgery (MB BS) and Bachelor of Veterinary Medicine and Surgery (BVMS)

+an APM of 70% or above may be recognised by the award of BDS with Honours or the award of MB BS with Honours.

-H4.7 Taught/Professional Masters Degree
+H4.8 Taught/Professional Masters Degree

-The classification of awards for Taught/Professional Masters Degree will be based on an APM derived from all Level 7 modules.
+The classification of awards for Taught/Professional Masters Degree and Master of Optometry (MOptom) will be based on an APM derived from all Level 7 modules.
 Any Level 6 modules must be passed but will be excluded from the calculation of the APM.